abarankab/DDPM/README.md

 ## Denoising Diffusion Probabilistic Models
 An implementation of Denoising Diffusion Probabilistic Models for class-conditional image generation written in PyTorch.
+This roughly follows the original code by Ho et. al. Unlike their implementation, however, my model allows for class conditioning through bias in residual blocks.

-## Experiments on MNIST
+## Experiments

-TODO
+## Resources

 ## Acknowledgements